axians/greenedge.docs/docs/_posts/2024-01-24-business-units.md

 permalink: /business-units
 ---

-*The Business unit is the canter of GreenEdge.
+*The Business unit is the center of GreenEdge.
 A Business unit represents the organizational entity where emissions are managed and reported.
 A Business unit may have any number of Emission sources and one or more Sites.*

 > The information about the Business unit, may or not be editable.
 This is because this information may feed into GreenEdge from an external system.